 If you are uncertain about what program to study or have a few career ideas but don't know where to start, the Career and Counseling Services is here to help.
 Career and Counseling Services offers a wealth of information on hundreds of careers to help you research career options and educational goals.
 Weekly workshops are available in Career Exploration, Successful Job Seeking, and Test Anxiety at no cost.

 It is not uncommon for students to change their major while attending CSI.
 These changes happen as a result of a shift in lifestyle and interests, career path exploration, or workforce needs.
 Before you declare a new major, we highly suggest setting up a meeting with your current and potential major advisor to discuss the pros and cons in each area of study.
 If you decide to change your major, login to MyCSI and take the Records and Registration tab to find the link to Change of Major.
-You can also complete a Major Change Form and submit it to the Admissions and Records Office.
+You can also complete a Major Change Form and submit it to the Office of the Registrar.

 Please note: Students receiving financial aid and scholarships should consult with a Financial Aid Advisor to discuss conditions relating to a change in major.